This post shows you how you can run Container Linux without a DHCP server configured for custom iPXE boot.

 Replace

-with the disk in your server(s).
+/dev/sdawith the disk in your server(s).
 This needs to be done in this and the next steps that work with the disk(s).

 This is more of a "brute force" to clear the disks completely.

-additionally clears the first 10M of the disk, this is more than just the partition table and MBR, but I personally like to simply erase a bit more just in case..
-The end runs cgpt
+First two commands disable and "remove" LVM devices. umount to unmount the disk's partitions and mdadm to zero the disks (/dev/sd{a,b}) superblocks so no mdadm RAID is detected.
+The dd additionally clears the first 10M of the disk, this is more than just the partition table and MBR, but I personally like to simply erase a bit more just in case..
+The end runs cgpt to "repair" the disks GPT tables, this fixed issues with Container Linux having trouble creating the partitions during the installation process for me.

 lvscan 2>/dev/null | awk '{print "lvremove -f "$2}' | sh